simonpla/ArduinoFingerprintLogin/README.md

 ## Log in with your arduino
 Using a fingerprint sensor, you can log in into any website you want.
-You just have to adjust that in the arduino code.
+You just have to adjust that in the arduino code for your needs.

 ## How it works
 The Add-on linked here sends the Website you are visiting now over websockets to the Go code ```main.go```.